mjmarin/ucoswirlR/README.md

 # UCO swirl R
-Swirl course to learn R for the students of the University of Cordoba (Spain)
+Swirl course to learn R programming for the students of the University of Cordoba (Spain).

 By [Manuel J. Marin-Jimenez ](https://github.com/mjmarin)